AdebayoDare/Logistic-company-shipped-orders-analysis-using-Microsoft-Power-BI-/README.md

 ## Project Report

-The excel work book can be downloaded [here](https://docs.google.com/spreadsheets/d/1rZ-Th1m7ITVFHSAoqG9BdXscGcru2tGo/edit?usp=drive_link&ouid=107186238420796809487&rtpof=true&sd=true).
-In addition to the existing sheets, microsoft excel sheets were created for the analysis and report (dashboard).
-Another sheet was created to aid the VLOOKUP used for the 'quater slicers' on the report.

-The image below shows how the report looks like.
-This also be downloaded [here](https://docs.google.com/spreadsheets/d/1rZ-Th1m7ITVFHSAoqG9BdXscGcru2tGo/edit?usp=drive_link&ouid=107186238420796809487&rtpof=true&sd=true) for better interactions.
+The image below shows how the dashbord looks like.
+Here, the shipping manager gets the visual representation of the outstanding orders and the destinations by selecting the date.

 ![image](https://github.com/AdebayoDare/Logistic-company-shipped-orders-analysis-using-Microsoft-Power-BI-/assets/93272487/47cd84fe-693b-4b44-b01a-a361d75c469a)

+Other visualization can be seen at the 'general' tab of the attached Microsoft Power BI file attached.

 ## Disclaimer